AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-11-create-heading-links-in-jekyll-without-any-javascript-using-includes.md

 4. Create a nested anchor that points to the same slug: {% raw %}`href="#{{ heading | slugify }}"`{% endraw %}.
 The anchor text can be anything you want.
 I was inspired by the [CSS Tricks website](https://css-tricks.com/) and used a hashtag.

-Then, after the anchor, we simply plug in our unformatted heading string.
+Then, after the anchor, we simply put a space followed by our unformatted heading string.

 {% include linkedHeading.html heading="Sticky Navbar and Linked Headings" level=2 %}

-If you have a sticky/fixed navbar like I do on this site, you may run into a problem where your headings get stuck under the navbar when you click the anchor.
+If you have a sticky/fixed navbar like I do on this site, you may run into a problem where your heading anchors get stuck under the navbar when you click them.

 Fortunately, the fix is a neat little trick: a negative top margin combined with a positive top padding.
 I like to leave about a `40px` difference between the two for spacing: